rafalkapusta/nasa-api-chalange/readme.md

-Simple NASA Api images search.
+NASA Api images search.
+Fully responsive.

-Backgroung image is a random picture from NASA Api.
+On load page fetch random picture from NASA Api.

-Developed to practice using fetch() method.
+In desktop layout shows picture explanation.
+In mobile layout only picture title is shown.

+After searching for pictures load more and back to the top buttons are displayed.